MicrosoftDocs/executable-docs/scenarios/AksKaito/README.md

     if [ "$status" == "Registered" ]; then
         break
     else
-        sleep 30
+        sleep 15
     fi
 done
 ```

 ## Create an AKS cluster with the AI toolchain operator add-on enabled

-Create an AKS cluster with the AI toolchain operator add-on enabled using the [az aks create][az-aks-create] command with the `--enable-ai-toolchain-operator` and `--enable-oidc-issuer` flags.
+Create an AKS cluster with the AI toolchain operator add-on enabled using the [az aks create](https://learn.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-create) command with the `--enable-ai-toolchain-operator` and `--enable-oidc-issuer` flags.

 > [!NOTE]
 > AKS creates a managed identity once you enable the AI toolchain operator add-on.
 The managed identity is used to create GPU node pools in the managed AKS cluster.
 Proper permissions need to be set for it manually following the steps introduced in the following sections.